Apply Now

 FAQs

-Will I come out of the course with a Post Graduate Certificate in Education?
+Will I come out of the course with a Post Graduate Certificate in Education (PGCE)?

-Yes!
-You will have the opportunity to come out with a Post Graduate Certificate in Education.
+With our full-time course, you will have the opportunity to come out with a Post Graduate Certificate in Education through our Outstanding university partner, University of Derby.
 If you are successful in achieving a Level 7 you will obtain a total of 60 masters credits to potentially use later in your career to obtain a full masters degree.

 The PGCE part of the course underpins the QTS aspect with the research knowledge you need to have a deep understanding of how children and pupils learn, and a deep understanding of different teaching strategies.